 U.S. Habitat: Bighead carp are native to the large rivers and associated floodplains of East Asia.
 The Great Lakes and Mississippi River (and others), offer the necessary habitat for rapid growth in the population numbers of these fish.

 Native Origin: Eurasia (specifically China)

 U.S. Present: Widespread across the United States, the Bighead carp has been reported in 23 states, including Texas.
 Breeding populations have been found along the Mississippi Waterway.
 It is unknown if breeding populations have become established in the Great Lakes, however Bighead carp have been sighted and/or captured in the area.

-Distribution: Bighead Carp have been spotted in the San Jacinto River, as well as in the Victor Braunig, Fort Phantom Hill, and Kirby Lake Reservoirs.
+Distribution in Texas: Bighead Carp have been spotted in the San Jacinto River, as well as in the Victor Braunig, Fort Phantom Hill, and Kirby Lake Reservoirs.

 Resembles many of the carp species in the United States.
 Including its Asian cousins: